intesso/bind-append/README.md

 # bind-append

-> Creates a new function with the given `this` and the appended arguments.
+> **Creates a new function with the given `this` and the appended arguments.**
+>

-- It works like Function.prototype.bind,
+> .
+It works like Function.prototype.bind
+>
-- but does not pollute Function.prototype
+> .. but does not pollute Function.prototype
+>
-- and appends the arguments to the new Function arguments,
+> ... and appends the arguments to the new Function arguments
+>
-- instead of prepending them.
+> .... instead of prepending them

 # install